massamany/proxy-tray/README.md

 ## Preamble

-This small python utility allows Linux users to quickly switch their proxy settings between none, manual or auto.
+This small python utility allows Linux GNome users to quickly switch their proxy settings between none, manual or auto.

 This is useful if your move your laptop from home to work every day: you will save some precious clicks ! :-)